Fees associated with filing patent applications in Canada as well as other patent fees are available in the fee calculator.

 If the applicant is the inventor, the application must contain a statement to that effect.
 If the applicant is not the inventor, the application should include a statement indicating the name and address of the inventor and either a declaration that the applicant is the legal representative of the inventor or a declaration as to the applicant’s entitlement to apply for and be granted a patent.

-• Examination of a Canadian patent application
+Examination of a Canadian patent application

-Patent applications in Canada undergo formal and substantive examinations.
-The substantive examination must be requested within four years from the filing date in Canada.
-There is no prescribed form for the examination request.
 Once the examination is started, an examiner can send up to three reports in total.
 Then, after the third report, the applicant should request continued examination.
 Two more reports can be issued during the continued examination.
 The applicant must repeat the process and pay the fee for further reports in case of issuance thereof.
 The number of requests to be filed for continued examination has no limit.
-It is also possible to request an accelerated examination under PPH.
+If the examiner and applicant cannot reach an agreement, the examiner may issue a Final Action to reject the application.
+The applicant can respond with arguments and amendments, but if the examiner finds these insufficient, a Summary of Reasons for rejection will be issued, and the application will be referred to the Patent Appeal Board for review.

-In order to preserve novelty in the invention, an application in Canada must be filed within 12 months of the earliest public disclosure of the invention that was made by the applicant or by another person who obtained information on the invention directly or indirectly from the applicant.
+In order to preserve novelty in the invention, a patent application in Canada must be filed within 12 months of the earliest public disclosure of the invention that was made by the applicant or by another person who obtained information on the invention directly or indirectly from the applicant.
 Once the 12-month grace period ends, the invention becomes public domain in Canada.

-• Grant, validity term and maintenance fees
+Grant, validity term and maintenance fees

 A grant fee for patent registration in Canada is due within four months from the Notice of Allowance.
 Patents in Canada are in force for twenty years from the filing date.
 Maintenance fees are paid in advance, on or before each anniversary of the filing date, starting with the second anniversary.
 Late payment is possible within 2 months from an official notice or 6 months after the due date, whichever is later, by paying a corresponding late payment fee.

-• Duration of registration procedure
+Duration of registration procedure

 The average processing time for patent registration procedure in Canada is 2 years from the date of the examination request.